masonmedia/jl_swup/README.md

 This version of jaxx.io uses the [SWUP](https://github.com/gmrchk/swup) library for AJAX page transitions, and the addition of entrance/exit animation classes.
 This gives the site an app-like user experience: pages do not reload, load time and view changes are fast, and it is easily extensible with simple (or complex) css and js animations.

 SWUP works by wrapping the main page content with an `id="swup"`.
 This alone works to swap content in and out without reload via ajax.
 The addition of `.transition-` and `.is-animating` classes then offers wide flexibility in creating custom animation options for page transitions and individual element animations (refer the SWUP API).
 The base class for fading in and out is `.transition-fade`.
+See more below under **CSS**.

 SWUP allows for the use of other libraries, however they need to be reinitialized via `document.addEventListener('swup:contentReplaced', function () { -- functions, inits, etc. here -- }`.
 Previously, GSAP, Scroll Magic, and AOS libraries were used for scroll based and timeline animations.
 Those scripts are still in the `footer.php` file, however are not currently active due to management decision to remove all scroll based animation.
 Should these be required in the future, all that is needed is CSS classes and JS initialization.
 See individual library home sites for more info.